 If you apply by mail, do not send originals of the above documents.
 Please send copies because the documents cannot be returned to you.

-What happens after I have filed for a Senior Citizen Exemption?
+What happens after I have filed for a Senior Exemption?

 The Assessor's Office will notify you when your application is approved.

-If you are 65 or over, you will qualify for this exemption in your name.
-Please notify the Taxpayer Services Department and we will send you the proper application forms.
+If you are 65 or over, you will qualify for this exemption in your name and can apply on line.
 Otherwise, your property will receive the exemption for the remainder of the year of your spouse's death.
 You will then have to apply when you turn 65.
-For more information, you may contact our Taxpayer Services Department at (312) 443-7550.

 Enter PIN to see property details